Women's History and Suffrage Links

 Learn more about Susan B. Anthony, Carrie Chapman Catt, Lucretia Mott, Alice Paul, Elizabeth Cady Stanton, Lucy Stone, and other important women leaders at this site, run by the National Women's Hall of Fame.
 In the search box, enter the name of the individual.

-Further Learning for Teens and Adults
+Further Learning for Young Adults and Adults

 - A Timeline of the Woman Suffrage Movement, 1776-1920